Suzuki Kizashi Insurance Rates

 Rates are averaged for all Suzuki Kizashi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Suzuki Kizashi Insurance
+How to Find the Cheapest Suzuki Kizashi Insurance

 - Increasing comprehensive and collision deductibles can save around $250 each year